-Two hours a week during the second trimester.
+Two hours a week throughout the year.

 Dr. Johnson.

 12. Surgical Pathology.
 In this course opportunity is given to a limited number of students to study the material which has been accumulated in the surgical pathological laboratory.
 The material to be studied is selected by the student under the direction of the instructor.